MCDLG Newsstand

 Louver blades are set at an incline to reject rain as it hits the front of the louver.
 This design works for light rain, but it may need more to reject heavy rain.

-Most blade types can have drainable features, like catches, face troughs, and channels.
-Any blade with these features is called a drainable blade, and louvers equipped with these blades are drainable louver.
-The primary purpose of a drainable louver is to prevent rainwater from infiltrating the ventilation opening.
-Drainable louvers provide a pathway for captured water to drain out of the louver.
 As the water collects on the blade, the drain troughs and blade channels will direct the water towards channels inside the louver’s jambs.
 The jamb channels drain water down towards the louver’s sloped sill.
 Then, the water slides down the sill and out of the louver’s face.
 Drain catches can also capture water as it passes over the blade, directing it to the troughs on the face of the blade.

 Straight blades, baffle blades, and chevron blades can be drainable blades.
 Adjustable blades can have drain troughs along the face side of the blade.
 Adjustable drain catches will align with channels in the jambs when the blades are set to the fully open position, channeling water out of the louver.